PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

   API ->>- Admin :  OK!
 ```

 New `Application Forms` will have to be externally defined; some day maybe we will make a user interface that generates an `Application Form` definition, but for the short term this will be manually written JSON (or YAML, or something else highly structured).
-The form will define the full set of `Application Form Fields` along with the name of the `Canonical Field` to which the `Application Form Fields` map.
+The form will define the full set of `Application Form Fields` along with the id of the `Canonical Field` to which the `Application Form Fields` map.

 This might look something like this: